 How Long Is The Ferry From Santorini To Crete?

-A day trip from Crete to Santorini or the other way around can take just 2 hours if you’re traveling with a fast ferry and around four if you choose a regular (and slower) ferry.
+A day trip from Crete to Santorini or the other way around can take just 2 hours if you’re traveling with a high-speed ferry and around four if you choose a regular (and slower) ferry.

-The fastest option is Champion Jet which will take you to your destination in about 2 hours.
+The fastest ferry option is Champion Jet, which will take you to your destination in about 2 hours.
 The ticket can be up to 80 euros for a first-class seat, but you save up on time.
 Remember that fast services are subject to cancellations during harsh weather conditions.

-How Much Does A Ferry To Santorini From Crete Cost?
+How Much Does A Ferry Ticket To Santorini From Crete Cost?

 Tickets are usually purchased online, but you can also check with local agents in Santorini and at the port.
 In Heraklion, it’s a good idea to get your tickets at the ferry booth in Heraklion or Rethymnon or have them printed by any travel agent in town.

 Which Is The Best Ferry Port?

-If you’re staying in Chania, Crete, you can either take a bus to Rethymnon (closer than Heraklion) or take your ferry to Santorini.
-In summer, several companies also sell day trips from Crete to Santorini, which allow you plenty of free time to visit the best of the island.
+If you’re staying in Chania, Crete, you can take a bus to Rethymnon (closer to Heraklion bus station) or take your ferry to Santorini.
+In the summer months, several ferry companies also sell day trips from Crete to Santorini, which allow you plenty of free time to visit the best of the island.

-Instead, suppose you’re staying in Agios Nikolaos, in the eastern area of Crete, and looking for Agios Nikolaos to Santorini ferry options.
+Instead, suppose you’re staying in Agios Nikolaos, in the eastern area of Crete, and looking for Agios Nikolaos to Santorini ferry trip options.
 In that case, the best place to depart from is the port of Heraklion.